Paneer Korma

 For The Curry

 Whisk the yogurt with a little all-purpose flour (maida) to prevent it from curdling while cooking.
+This addition of flour is not traditional but it works like a charm.

-Saffron – Saffron is mixed with water and then added to the curry.
+Saffron is mixed with water and then added to the curry.
 It gives a nice flavor and taste to the curry.

-Kewra Essence – Kewra gives a very traditional Mughlai taste to the curry.
-Be very careful while adding it.
+Kewra Essence gives the paneer korma a very traditional Mughlai taste.
+Be very careful when adding it.
 If added more, it can make the curry bitter.

 You can also add a little blanched almond paste along with cashew nuts paste and yogurt.

-How To Make Paneer Korma
+How To Make Korma Paneer

 Dry Roast The Spices